MythikAngel/miku-riot-theme/readme.md

 	--avatar-radius: 0px; /* Set to 0px for square avatars and to 50px for round avatars */
 }
 ```
-Or for Riot web you can use the above code with a browser CSS-injection extension like [Stylus](https://add0n.com/stylus.html).
+For Riot web you can use the above code with a browser CSS-injection extension like [Stylus](https://add0n.com/stylus.html).

 ## Customization
 The accent colors and avatar radius of this theme can be customized.
 Take a look at the [this Wiki page](https://github.com/MythikAngel/miku-riot-theme/wiki/Customizing-theme) for instructions.